mkingsnorth/plating_generator_docs/docs/modifiers/modifiers.rst

 Using the Nodes
 **********************************

 Hidden behind each modifier is a set of node groups that can be used inside a Geometry Nodes set up.
-Thes node groups can be loaded into a Blender scene and then used in combination with any other nodes.
+These node groups can be loaded into a Blender scene and then used in combination with any other nodes.

 To add the nodes for use: